zdchu/zdchu.github.io/_pages/about.md

 News
 ------
-* Dec 2020, Our paper **Learning from Crowds by Modeling Common Confusions** on *ML for Crowdsourcing* has been accepted by AAAI 2021, preprint and code will be released soon.
+* Dec 2020, Our paper **Learning from Crowds by Modeling Common Confusions** on *ML for Crowdsourcing* has been accepted by AAAI 2021.

 <!--
 * Aug 2019, Our paper **Accounting for Temporal Dynamics in Document Streams** on *Dynamic Topic Models* has been accepted by CIKM 2019.